-Aunt Marg’s French Silk Chocolate Pie is an unforgettable experience for your taste buds in more ways than one.
-Silky smooth chocolate filling contrasts with a crunchy candy topping inside a nutty cookie crust
+Aunt Marg’s French Silk Chocolate Pie is a heavenly experience for your taste buds in more ways than one.
+A silky smooth and cool chocolate filling contrasts with a crunchy candy topping inside a nutty cookie crust.

 I have talked about my Aunt Marg before.
 She’s a legend in our family for winning a washer and dryer in a baking contest with her Hickory Nut Cake.
 You can read about it here.
 Then there’s her Fresh Peach Pie and now this recipe for French Silk Chocolate Pie which shows up frequently at our Thanksgiving and/or Christmas celebrations.